RasaHQ/rasa/docs/core/knowledge-bases.rst

 For example, ``What is the cuisine of PastaBar?``, contains the attribute of interest "cuisine" and the object of interest "PastaBar".
 Both should be marked as entities in the NLU training data, e.g. ``What is the [cuisine](attribute) of [PastaBar](restaurant)?``.

+If the attribute was found in the knowledge base, the bot will response with the following utterance:

+    `'PastaBar' has the value 'Italian' for attribute 'cuisine'.`

+If no value for the requested attribute was found, the bot will response with

+    `Did not found a valid value for attribute 'cuisine' for object 'PastaBar'.`

+If you want to change the utterance of the bot, you can overwrite the method ``utter_attribute_value()``.

 .. _resolve_mentions: